chukong/quick-cocos2d-x/README.md

 ## Main Features

 -   **Make game in Lua**: Learn easy, Use easy, Build easy.
--   **Enhanced Simulator**: Run the game from any directory, multiple resolution switching, debug console, More detailed error information.
+-   **Enhanced Simulator**: Run the game from any directory, multiple resolution switching, debug console.
 -   **Full-featured development framework**: Write the entire game using Lua.
--   **Native extensions**: Integration of third-party components, including IAP, GameCenter, Gree, Flurry, etc..
+-   **Native extensions**: Integration of third-party components, including IAP, GameCenter, Flurry, Umeng, etc..
 -   **Open-Source**: Make your native extensions free.
-Licen

 quick-cocos2d-x is licensed under the MIT license.
 That means you can use it freely for any purpose — including commercial ones.